Jonathan Coulton: "Still Alive" and album hiatus (2007–2008)

 Coulton wrote and performed a song titled "Still Alive" for the ending credits of Valve's 2007 video game Portal, with vocals by Ellen McLain.
 On April 1, 2008, Harmonix made this track available as free downloadable content for the game Rock Band.

 A version with Coulton's vocals was also included on the Orange Box Original Soundtrack, in addition to the one heard at the end of the game.
 "Re: Your Brains" made an appearance as an easter egg in Left 4 Dead 2.
 "Still Alive" has been called "the most influential game music".
 In 2011, Coulton followed up the success of "Still Alive" with a new song at the end of Portal 2, "Want You Gone".
 He also wrote the Portal-themed song "You Wouldn't Know" for Lego Dimensions.

 Coulton is also known for original pieces such as "Code Monkey", which was featured on Slashdot on April 23, 2006, and linked from the webcomic Penny Arcade.
 It was also the theme song for an animated show on G4 called Code Monkeys.

-His work has been featured on NPR's All Things Considered.
-Good Morning Silicon Valley featured a link to a video set to his song "Re: Your Brains".

 Coulton accompanied John Hodgman on his "700 Hobo Names" promotional track for Hodgman's book The Areas of My Expertise as the guitarist (he was credited as "Jonathan William Coulton, the Colchester Kid").
 Coulton also can be heard throughout the audiobook version of the same book, playing the theme song to the book, playing incidental music, and bantering with Hodgman, who reads the audio version of his work.
-Hodgman has also mentioned Coulton on The Daily Show: a Jonathan Coulton of Colchester, Connecticut, was Hodgman's pick to win an essay contest on overpowering Iraqi resistance to American invasion.
+On April 25, 2006, Hodgman mentioned Coulton on The Daily Show: a Jonathan Coulton of Colchester, Connecticut, was Hodgman's pick to win an essay contest on overpowering Iraqi resistance to American invasion.
 Coulton wrote and performed "the winning entry", a song about dropping snakes from airplanes.
 Coulton appeared on the tour for Hodgman's second book, More Information Than You Require.

 Coulton composed the title music for the show Mystery Diagnosis, and also has contributed other songs under "The Little Gray Book Lectures", a series of audio releases from John Hodgman.